ackirby88/CS107/C-Basics/C-3-CDataTypes.md

 **<details><summary>2.
 Pointer Type</summary>**
 <p>

-A pointer type describes a value that represents the *address* of an object of a stated type.
+- A pointer type describes a value that represents the **address** of an object of a stated type.
-A pointer is stored as an integral value that references the address of the target object.
+- A pointer is stored as an integral value that references the address of the target object.
-Pointer types are derived from other types, called the referenced type of the pointer.
+- Pointer types are derived from other types, called the referenced type of the pointer.

-For example:
+Example:
 ```C
 int *p;          /*  p is a pointer to an int type */
 double *q();     /*  q is a function returning a pointer to an object of type double */